ipatrina/OmniSNG/README.md

 Nevertheless, this chip has defects.
 It is not stable for some rarely used DVB-S2/S2X modulation types, DVB-S1 low signal conditions, and symbol rates less than 4000 ksps.
 Therefore, if most of the DSNG you want to receive belongs to the above conditions, please do not consider this chip.

-To save your time, we recommend that you directly purchase the cost-effective TBS6904SE tuner card that utilises Montage M88RS6060 combo chips.
+To save your time, we recommend that you directly purchase the cost-effective TBS6904SE tuner card that utilizes Montage M88RS6060 combo chips.

 https://shop.tbsdtv.com/tbs6904se-dvbs2x-quad-tuner-pcie-card-p-338.html